Organised crime in Nigeria: Structure

 Crime organisations in Nigeria, typically do not follow the mafia-type model followed by other groups.
-They appear to be less formal and more organised along familial and ethnic lines, thus making them less susceptible by infiltration from law enforcement.
+They appear to be less formal and more organised along familial and ethnic lines, thus making them less susceptible to infiltration from law enforcement.
 Police investigations are further hampered by the fact there are at least 250 distinct ethnic languages in Nigeria.
 Other criminal gangs from Nigeria appear to be smaller-scale freelance operations.
 Groups from Benin City are especially notorious for human trafficking.